Hantang-Li/transit-system/README.md

 # transit-system
+207 project
-207 project an transit system, people are able to tap in and tap out in given stations.
+An transit system, people are able to tap in and tap out in given stations.